 We will work one-on-one with new (and not so new) investigators, and can arrange meetings in our offices, or at the investigator’s research space – both to help navigate PittPRO, and to facilitate the preparation of research applications.
 At the request of an investigator, we can develop training programs for their faculty, fellows, residents, staff, and students who are conducting, or learning to conduct, human subjects research.
 There are regularly scheduled HRPO Seminars that focus on new initiatives as well as on topics that may be of interest to the research community at large.
 To address questions in an efficient manner, we have implemented a web-based process whereby specific questions can be forwarded to the office for a response.
 Questions about PittPRO, CITI, training requirements, or IT support can be addressed to firstname.lastname@example.org, whereas general IRB or regulatory questions and requests for consultations can be addressed to email@example.com.

 We understand that the changing landscape in regulatory oversight often requires investigators to obtain input from the IRB prior to submitting a grant application or a journal article.
-As investigators ourselves, we are happy to consult with our research colleagues to help craft solutions that will protect study participants and at the same time be compliant with extant regulations and policies.
-We hope you will have an opportunity to get to know us, our superb professional staff, and the more than 140 faculty and community members who volunteer their time to protect human subjects and facilitate research.
+We hope you will have an opportunity to get to know us, our professional staff, and the more than 180 faculty and community members who volunteer their time to protect human subjects and facilitate research.